antzucaro/az.com/content/posts/2014/middleburg-indian-summer.md

 ---
-title: "An Warm Winter Day in Middleburg"
+title: "A Warm Winter Day in Middleburg"
 date: "2014-03-01 18:12:00-05:00"
 categories:
    - "photography"